-Directions for Questions 61 to 63: In each question, there are five sentences or parts of sentences that form a paragraph.
+DIRECTIONS for questios.54-56: In each question, there are five sentences or parts of sentences that form a paragraph.
 Identify the sentence(s) or part(s) of sentence(s) that is/are correct in terms of grammar and usage.
 Then, choose the most appropriate option.

-- 61. A. When I returned to home, I began to read - B. everything I could get my hand on about Israel. - C. That same year Israel's Jewish Agency sent - D. a Shaliach a sort of recruiter to Minneapolis. - E. I became one of his most active devotees. - (1) C&E - (2) Conly - (3) Eonly - (4) B, C&E - (5) C,D&E
+- When I returned to home, I began to read

+- Everything I could get my hand on about Israel.

+- That same year Israel's Jewish Agency sent

+- A Shaliach a sort of recruiter to Minneapolis.

+- I became one of his most active devotees.

+- a C&E

+- b.
+Conly

+- c.
+Eonly

+- d.
+B,C & E

+- e.
+C,D & E

-- 62. A. So once an economy is actually in recession,
+- So once an economy is actually in recession

-- B. the authorities can, in principle, move the economy
+- 2. The authorities can, in principle, most the economy

-- C. out of slump assuming hypothetically
+- 3. Out of slump assuming hypothetically

-- D. that they know how to by a temporary stimuli.
+- That they know how to-by a temporary stimuli.

-- E. In the longer term, however, such policies have no affect on the overall behaviour of the economy.

-- (1) A, B&E

-- (2) B,C&E

-- (3) C&D

-- (4) Eonly

-- (5) B only

-- 63. A. It is sometimes told that democratic - B. government originated in the city-states - C. of atlcient Greece.
-Democratic ideals have been handed to us from that time. - D. In truth, however, this is an unhelpful assertion. - E. The Greeks gave us the word, hence did not provide us with a model. - (1) A, B&D - (2) B,C&D - (3) B&D - (4) B only - (5) D only

-Directions for Questions 64 to 66: The passage given below is followed by a set of three questions.
+a b.
+C. đ. e.
+It is sometimes told that democratic 2. government originated in the citystates Of ancient Greece.
+Democratic ideals. have been handed to us from that time.
+In truth, however, this is an unhelpful assertion.
+5. The Greeks gave us the word, hence did not provide us with a model. a A.B & D b.
+B. C&D c.
+B&D d.
+Bonly e.
+Donly DIRECTIONS for questions 57-59: The passage given below is followed by a set of three questions.
 Choose the most appropriate answer to each question.

 Every civilized society lives and thrives on a silent but profound agreement as to what is to be accepted as the valid mould of experience.
 Civilization is a complex system of dams, dykes, and canals warding off, directing, and articulating the influx of the surrounding fluid element; a fertile fenland, elaborately drained and protected from the high tides of chaotic, unexercised, and inarticulate experience.
 In such a culture, stable and sure of itself within the frontiers of 'naturalized' experience, the arts wield their creative power not so much in width as in depth.
 They do not create new experience, but deepen and purify the old.
-Their works do not differ from one another like a new horizon from a new horizon but like a madonna from a madonna.

-The periods of art which are most vigorous in creative passion seem to occur when the established pattern of experience loosens its rigidity without as yet losing its force.
-Such a period was the Renaissance, and Shakespeare its poetic consummation.
-Then it was as though the discipline of the old order gave depth to the excitement of the breaking away the depth of job and tragedy, of incomparable conquests and irredeemable losses.
+Then works do not differ from one another like a new horizon from a new horizon, but like a madonna from a madonna.
+The periods, of art which are most vigorous in creative passion seem to occur when the established pattern of experience loosens its rigidity without as yet losing its force.
+Such a period was the Renaissance, and Shakespeare 'its poetic consummation.
+Then it was as though the discipline of the old order gave depth to the excitement of the breaking away, the depth of job and tragedy, of incomparable conquests arid irredeemable losses.
 Adventurers of experience set out as though in lifeboats to rescue and bring back to the shore treasures of knowing and feeling which the old order had left floating on the high seas.
-The works of the early Renaissance and the poetry of Shakespeare vibrate with the compassion for live experience in danger of dying from exposure and neglect.
+The works of the early Renaissance and the Shakespeare vibrate with the poetry of compassion for live experience in danger of dying from exposure and neglect.
 In this compassion was the creative genius of the age.
 Yet, it was a genius of courage, not of desperate audacity.
 For, however elusively, it still knew of harbours and anchors, of homes to which to return, and of barns in which to store the harvest.
 The exploring spirit of art was in the depths of its consciousness still aware of a scheme of things into which to fit its exploits and creations.